bchelli/dcom-version/README.md

 # dcom-make-version

 ## 1 - Installation
+In order to make it work you will need
+- node
+- npm

 ```
 npm install -g dcom-version
 ```

+## IMPORTANT, you need to have an SSH key configured on the repository you are trying to release, otherwise it won't work

 ## 2 - Usage
 Call ```dcom-version``` from your repository folder